History of Amherst County

 History of the Amherst County Museum and Historical Society

 The Amherst County Museum was founded in 1973 by a small group of concerned persons and is today an incorporated body with a membership of over 350 individuals, families, clubs and businesses.
 It is run by a full time Director, an executive board and people who graciously volunteer their time.
 The museum serves the county schools, churches and civic organizations and all of the citizens of central Virginia through lectures, exhibits, school programs, and publications.

 The Old Amherst County Jail

 The Amherst County Museum first opened its doors on May 30, 1976.
 The museum was originally housed in the old county jail which was built in 1891-92 adjacent to the county courthouse.
 The old jail contained two exhibit rooms on the ground floor.
 Two jail cells used for storage of artifacts and two rooms on the second floor were used for office and storage/exhibit design.
 This small building was the home of the museum until 1992 when the Museum moved into a larger home on Main Street in Amherst.

 The Kearfott-Wood House

 The Amherst County Museum & Historical Society is now located in the Kearfott-Wood House on South Main Street in Amherst Virginia.
 This building is a Georgian Revival or American Four Square style house built in 1907.
-It was built by a local pharmacist, Dr. Kearfott.
-He had his business at the same location as the present-day Amherst Pharmacy on Main Street.
+It was built by a local pharmacist, Dr. Joseph Kearfott, who had his business at the same location as the present-day Amherst Pharmacy on Main Street.
 Dr. Kearfott and his family lived in the house until 1920.

-Mr. Wade Wood purchased the property in 1922.
-He owned a grocery store in Amherst for 60 years.
+Mr. Wade Wood, who owned a grocery store in Amherst for 60 years, purchased the property in 1922.
 Mr. Wood's two daughters grew up here and the house was the scene of many activities including Sunday afternoon croquet matches.
-After Mr. Wood passed away in 1960, his wife, Molly, sold the property to Farmers & Merchants Bank.
-She lived in the house until her death in 1977.
+After Mr. Wood passed away in 1960, his wife, Molly, sold the property to Farmers & Merchants Bank, reserving life estate.
 The house was unoccupied from 1967 - 1977 and was used for storage by the bank until the museum purchased the property in 1988.